susapad/software-beta-tester/README.md

 ### Is this software translated?

 No, it isn't.
 But we plan to translate it soon.
-For now *SusaPad Software* is just available to Portuguese, the native language of this project.
+For now *SusaPad Software Insider* is just available to Portuguese, the native language of this project.